gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Protect-RMSFile.md

 The acceptable values for this parameter:

-- Disk:  The content key is prevented from being cached locally in the license store.
+- **Disk**: The content key is prevented from being cached locally in the license store.

     For example, on Windows computers, the license store is %localappdata%\Microsoft\MSIPC.

-- License:  The content key is prevented from being inserted within the serialized publishing license.
+- **License**:  The content key is prevented from being inserted within the serialized publishing license.

-- All:  The content key is prevented from being cached locally in the license store and being inserted within the serialized publishing license.
+- **All**: The content key is prevented from being cached locally in the license store and being inserted within the serialized publishing license.

 ```yaml
 Type: String